CH-Earth/CWARHM/README.md

 ### Python

 The Python code requires various packages as specified in the file `requirements.txt`.
 It is typically good practice to create a clean (virtual) environment and install the required packages through a package manager.
 Certain Python scripts also require a local install of the `GDAL` library.
 The `requirements.txt` assumes this is already locally available.
+The workflow was developed on Python 3.7.7.

 Pip:
 ```